CainanD/RefAV/README.md

 RefAV serves as the baseline for the 2025 Argoverse2 Scenario Mining Challenge.
 It utilizes an LLM to construct composable function calls from a set of hand-crafted atomic functions such as "turning" or "has_objects_in_front".
 Given a prompt, the LLM outputs a composable function that narrows down a set of bounding box track predictions to the set that best corresponds to the prompt.
 Our paper describing the dataset and baseline in detail is available on [arXiv](https://arxiv.org/pdf/2505.20981)

-:rotating_light: Top performing teams can win cash prizes! :rotating_light:

-:1st_place_medal: 1st Place: $5,000

-:2nd_place_medal: 2nd Place: $3,000

-:3rd_place_medal: 3rd Place: $2,000

-To be eligible for prizes, teams must submit a technical report, open source their code, and provide instructions on how to reproduce their results.
-Teams must also beat our best performing official baseline and make their submission visible by the end of the competition to be eligible for prizes.

-The scenario mining test split and EvalAI leaderboard will both open on May 7th, 2025.
-The scenario mining train and val split are available for download now.
-You may test your method using the available val leaderboard.
-The val split results are not factored into the competition.

 ### Installation

 Using [Conda](https://anaconda.org/anaconda/conda) is recommended for environment management